ROSEN-A/ROSEN-A-1/Documentation/Requirement Activities/Non-functional Requirements.md

     a.
 Ensure that software will be classifying objects with close to a 100% accuracy
     b.
 Ensure enough training on ALA to minimize any image processing error
     c.
 Consistency in output/computation over the lifecycle of the software

+8. Scalability.
+    a.
+Program will be made based on local system (of developers), which might not be able to handle large amount of rendering or processing since it might take a large computer requirements.
+    b.
+Ensuring that program will run without issues for certain set amount of data (minimum requirements from client)